Ninshubur

 Due to the belief that she could intercede with higher ranking deities, Ninshubur was popular in everyday religion, and many theophoric names invoking her and other references to personal worship are known.
 Her original cult center was Akkil, but in the Early Dynastic Period she was already worshiped in nearby Uruk.
 She was also introduced to the pantheon of the state of Lagash, where her cult center was Girsu.
-Many kings of this area regarded her as their personal deity.
+Multiple kings of this area regarded her as their personal deity.
 In the Ur III period she was also introduced to Ur.
 Further cities where Ninshubur was worshiped include Adab, Nippur, Malgium, and more.

 In myths, Ninshubur is portrayed as a companion of Inanna and helps her during various exploits.
 In Inanna's Descent to the Netherworld, she is responsible for securing Inanna's return by pleading with Enlil, Nanna and Enki.
 After being resurrected, Inanna protects her from the galla demons sent to find someone to replace her in the land of the dead.
 Ninshubur's mourning is contrasted with Dumuzi's attitude which leads to his death in this composition.
 In Inanna and Enki, Ninshubur helps Inanna escape from Enki's servants after theft of the me.

-Name
+Names

+Ninshubur

-Frans Wiggermann translates Ninshubur's name as "Lady of Subartu" or alternatively "Lady of servants" (or "Lady of Subarian servants") based on another meaning of šubur, "servant," and in reference to her role as a benevolent intercessory deity.
-Early translations, for example Wilfred G. Lambert's from 1976, which relied on two lexical texts from the first millennium BCE explaining it as bel erseti - "lord of the earth" or "lord of the underworld" - are regarded as erroneous, as no other sources explain the meaning of shubur as erseti.
+Frans Wiggermann translates Ninshubur's name as "Lady of Subartu". or alternatively "Lady of servants" (or "Lady of Subarian servants") based on another meaning of the second element, šubur, "servant," and in reference to her role as a benevolent intercessory deity.
+Earlier translations, for example Wilfred G. Lambert's from 1976, which relied on two lexical lists from the first millennium BCE explaining it as bel erseti - "lord of the earth" or "lord of the underworld" - are regarded as erroneous, as no other sources explain the meaning of šubur as erseti.
 It is possible this uncommon understanding was based on a local tradition associating Ninshubur with Nergal.

-The Sumerian term Shubur or Subir (Subartu) designated areas north of Mesopotamia.
+The Sumerian term Shubur or Subir (Subartu) originally designated areas north of Mesopotamia.
 Both in ancient documents and in past scholarship the terms "Subartu" and "Subarians" usually refer to Hurrians.
-Beate Pongratz-Leisten notes that Hurrians were never regarded as outsiders in Mesopotamian sources, unlike other neighboring groups such as the Gutians, most likely due to their culture also having an urban character.
-According to Tonia Sharlach, the inhabitants of Subartu were viewed as "neighbors whose language (and perhaps culture) were worthy of closer knowledge."
+Ninshubur is described as a resident of the "mountain-lands of Subartu (kur šubur)" brought to Mesopotamia by Utu in the Early Dynastic UD.GAL.NUN text CUT 4, a narrative dealing with the sun god traveling to various mountainous areas to bring deities or animals from them.
 It is possible that echoes of Ninshubur's association with Subartu survived as late as in the Neo-Assyrian period in texts pertaining to Papsukkal.

-Two forms of Ninshubur's in the Emesal dialect are also known, Gashanshubur (referring to the female form of this deity) and Umunshubur (referring to the male one).
-The theonym Nin-ŠUBUR.AL, attested in documents from the Early Dynastic period, might be either an alternate form of Ninshubur's name or a separate, though similarly named, deity.
-Frans Wiggermann additionally argues that sometimes the name was rendered simply as "Shubur," but this assumption is not universally accepted.